chnn/project-project-website/_posts/2017-08-02-milnor-fibrations-models.md

 ## Prints

-I have developed seven (some overlapping) methods of physically modelling combinations of the goals listed in the previous section.
+I have developed five methods of physically modelling combinations of the goals listed in the previous section.
 Each method has its strengths and weaknesses.
 In this section, I will explain each one and the results I've produced with it.
 Many of the Mathematica techniques that I use here are covered in my [3D printing article]({{ site.baseurl }}/posts/3d-modelling).

 (pics)

 * **Thickened Fiber**

 This method is the simplest of them all.
 It uses the exact code from the **Program** section, with the addition of ```Extrusion->thickness``` to the ```ContourPlot3D```.
 The result is a clean-cut single fiber, if you have the ```PlotPoints``` high enough, that is.
 With lower ```PlotPoints```, Mathematica lets the boundary at _K_ get jagged.

 (pics)